etvproject122f358/lcm/README.md

 </head>
 <body>

-<h1>lcm: A Multi-Module System for Photometric Data Analysis and Planning</h1>
+<h1>lcm: A Multi-Module Program for Photometric Data Analysis and Planning</h1>

 <p><strong>lcm</strong> is a scientific software developed for the visualization and interpretation of photometric light curves, integrating multiple observational analysis tools into a user-friendly structure.
 The program includes modules for TESS space telescope data analysis, ground-based observation assessment using AstroImageJ (AIJ) outputs, and an astronomical observation planning system based on ephemeris data.
 It is designed to assist both in analyzing existing data and planning future observations.</p>